nameless-xjrhre/final-project/README.md

 The `DATABASE_URL` is the url for your postgreSQL database

-6. In the backend directory, run `pnpm run migrate`
+4. In the backend directory, run `npm run migrate`
-7. In the frontend directory, run `pnpm run dev`
+5. In the frontend directory, run `npm run dev`
-8. In the backend directory, run `pnpm run dev`
+6. In the backend directory, run `npm run dev`

 To accesss the frontend client, visit http://localhost:3000 on the browser.